WatchOutNewsAgency/wona.github.com/_posts/2020-04-01-a-rick-shaped-void.md

 **WO:** With only a few months left for your graduation, what makes you sad about the E-Rickshaw void?

-Random 4th Yearite:  Roorkee, located in the heart of Uttaranchal, is much more than just a town for me.
+**Random 4th Yearite:**  Roorkee, located in the heart of Uttaranchal, is much more than just a town for me.
 With the mighty Himalayas in the background and the Ganga and Yamuna hemming it in, Roorkee has immense glorious natural beauty.
 Being the green panther that I am, I am mad for every bit of Roorkee - from the exquisite James Thomason Building to the dazzling Ganga Canal.
 Roorkee is like my drug.
 Up above this materialistic World, my sole aim in life was not to leave this pleasant place.
 After ruling out hundreds of job possibilities one could have taken up in Roorkee, I came up with a unique idea : to become an E Rickshaw-driver post my graduation in this lovely town.
 With only a few months left for my graduation, I was super-duper excited to take up this job.
 But then, one gloomy morning, I heard that there would not be any E-Rickshaws in Roorkee from now on.
 All my aspirations came to a crashing end.
 Now, with the placement season over, there is nothing I can do in life.
 I am a disappointment.

 <br />

 ![images](/images/posts/rick-shaped-void-3.jpg){: style="width:60%"}

+**Illustration credits:** Yavnika